leg100/etok/docs/content/docs/reference/commands/_index.md

 ## Privileged Commands

 Commands can be specified as privileged.
-Only users possessing the RBAC permission to update the workspace (see below) can run privileged commands.
+Only users possessing the RBAC permission to update the workspace can run privileged commands.
 Specify them via the `--privileged-commands` flag when creating a new workspace with `workspace new`.

 ## Queueable Commands (Q)